Managed Services Division

 The Connecticut Military Support Program (MSP)

-Connecticut is unique in that no other state in the country has established a program that embeds civilian clinicians within National Guard Unit’s at the Company level.
+Connecticut is unique in that no other state in the country has established a program that embeds civilian clinicians within the National Guard Units at the Company level.

 OUTREACH within the National Guard and Reserve Communities